splanck/adelieos/README.md

 This list will be evolving and changing as time goes on, but these are our initial goals.

-If you would like to contribute to AdelieOS, please contact the authors.
+If you would like to contribute to AdelieOS, please contact the developers.